 The time between changing coils and wicks in your concentrate vaporizer will depend on the style of device you have.
 Some devices require you to place your concentrate or wax directly on the coil and then melt it down into the cavity.

 In these models you will need to change your coils whenever they start to have too much buildup to function cleanly.
-However, other devices use a separate heating chamber that is closer to a dry herb vaporizer.
-These require less-frequent changes and can be protected by cleaning out your chamber regularly.

 At DIRECTVAPOR, we know that, in the end, the frequency of changing out your coils and wicks will depend on how the vapor tastes and feels to you.
 Plan on changing them out every few days for best results and buy them with confidence from DIRECTVAPOR and our low price guarantee.